 Public Address, 2025-, sidewalk intervention consisting of upcycled aluminum city street signs, 8.5x11”, 13 signs across Manhattan, commissioned by the Storefront for Art and Architecture and the NYC Deptartment of Cultural Affairs and in partnership with NYC Department of Homeless Services and DOT Art

-Public Address is being realized in partnership with Commonpoint, so that participants in their construction job program can be hired to install and deinstall the work as it moves across the city.
+Public Address is being realized in partnership with the nonprofit Commonpoint, so that participants in their construction job training program can be hired to install and deinstall the work as it moves across the city.
 The installations are activated transdisciplinary public programming focused on housing justice, migrant rights, the criminalization of homelessness, and community-driven systems such as mutual aid networks, tenants’ unions, and community land trusts.

 ︎︎︎ Map of individual signs across Manhattan